Saturday, April 11, 2026: Guest Speaker

 October 14, 2017: Master Builders of Family History was the LCGS Annual Show and Tell topic

-May 3rd, 2017: Randy Boswell, professor of journalism Carleton University – News, History and Memory: Rediscovering the Past in a Digital Age
+May 3rd, 2017: Randy Boswell, professor of journalism at Carleton University – News, History and Memory: Rediscovering the Past in a Digital Age

 April 1st, 2017: Brenda Krauter presented her research on “The Appleby Murder”

-March 4th, 2017: David Taylor presented his research on the subject of “ The Mills of the Tay Watershed”.
+March 4th, 2017: David Taylor presented his research on the subject of “The Mills of the Tay Watershed”.